Khatron Ke Khiladi 8 First Elimination: Is Shiny Doshi Out Of The Show?

 Khatron Ke Khiladi 8 is held in Spain this time and the tagline of the show is 'Pain in Spain'.
 We had recently reported that the celebrity contestants who are participating on the stunt reality show are already in Spain and are enjoying every moment!

 According to the latest reports, the first episode has already been shot.
 Jamai Raja actress recently updated her status on the social media with a picture that captioned, "And its time to say goodbye. (sic)".
-Check out how the actors are working as well as enjoying in Spain....
+Check out how the actors are enjoying their work in Spain....

 Shiny Doshi Out Of The Show?